 This course focuses on normal anatomical changes of the puerperium, including lactation, and the normal anatomical and physiologic changes of the fetus and newborn.
 It is designed to provide a foundation for the management of care of the basically normal postpartum woman and newborn.
-Content also includes breastfeeding, postpartum, and newborn teaching, as well as societal, and cultural issues surrounding the mother/infant dvad.
+Content also includes breastfeeding, postpartum, and newborn teaching, as well as societal, and cultural issues surrounding the mother/infant dyad.
 Some controversies in newborn care will be covered.

-Prerequisite: PC605 and NM602Prerequisite or concurrent: PC612
+Prerequisite: PC605 and NM602